SajaALfahmi/Emergency-Call-Classification-Naive-Bayes/README.md

 # Emergency Call Classification using Naïve Bayes

-A machine learning project that classifies emergency calls into **High Priority** and **Low Priority** using the Bernoulli Naïve Bayes algorithm.
+A machine learning project that classifies emergency calls into **High Priority** and **Low Priority** using the Naïve Bayes algorithm.

 This project focuses on understanding the mathematical foundations of Naïve Bayes by implementing the algorithm from scratch and validating the results using the scikit-learn implementation.